Thermomonas aquatica sp. nov., isolated from an industrial wastewater treatment plant

 Jeonbuk Branch Institute > Microbial Biotechnology Research Center > 1.
 Journal Articles

-Jeonbuk Branch Institute > Biological Resource Center > 1.
+Jeonbuk Branch Institute > 1.
 Journal Articles

 Files in This Item: